uyota/py-prdanlz/README.md

 ```

 1. Check [release page](https://github.com/uyota/py-prdanlz/releases) for the latest version.
 1. Ports "distinfo" file contains timestamp, checksum, and size of the release file.
-This file cannot be maintained well in the source repo itself due to chiken and egg problem.
+This file cannot be maintained well in the source repo itself due to chicken and egg problem.
 Run 'makesum' to generate it as a part of build process.

 # How to Setup